danielsliebert/RaspMotionCam/README.md

 # RaspMotionCam
-Our team created a motion-detecting surveillance device using a camera module attached to a Raspberry Pi.
-When motion is detected a script runs which uploads the current date and time to a cloud database.
-On our website, these times are pulled from the database and can be viewed to see trends in movement activity.
+Motion-detecting surveillance device using a camera module attached to a Raspberry Pi.
+When motion is detected a script runs which records and uploads the current date and time to an online, "cloud" database.
+A provided website documents these times by retrieving them from the aforementioned database and displaying them in an easy-to-interpret fashion.
+Additionally, the data can be analyzed on the website to view trends.

 # Materials
 Raspberry Pi Model 3 Model B